B1. Number Sense

 4 m 25 13

 Distribute a copy of the chart (Appendix 6.1) to each student so that they can record their results.
-Fill in the 4th column, Result Represented as a Fraction, together.
+Fill in the fourth column, Result Represented as a Fraction, together.

-Ask students to compare results based on the distance from which the throws are made.
+Ask students to compare results based on the distance from which the throws were made.
 Discuss how it can be difficult to compare the results, since the denominators differ from one situation to another.
-Ask them to write the title "Result Represented as a Fraction (in Hundredths)" in the 5th column and to determine, for each fraction in the 4th column, the equivalent fraction in hundredths.
+Ask students to write the title "Result Represented as a Fraction (in Hundredths)" in the fifth column and to determine, for each fraction in the fourth column, the equivalent fraction in hundredths.

 Note: To determine a fraction equivalent in hundredths, students could use proportional reasoning.
 For example, 4 successful throws out of 5 throws is equivalent in number to 8 successful throws out of 10 throws (if you double the number of throws made, you double the number of successful throws), to 12 successful throws out of 15 throws made, and so on.
 We can continue this reasoning until 80 successful throws out of 100 throws (20 times more throws made, so 20 times more successful throws).